bids-standard/bids-website/README.md

 The more static website pages are located in `_pages`, the blog posts that are listed in a reverse chronological order (i.e., the newest content on top) are located in `_posts`.

-Please see the `docs` directory for the technical documentation for this website.

 ## Contributing to the BIDS specification

 The specification is hosted on [https://bids-specification.readthedocs.io](https://bids-specification.rtfd.io).
 To contribute to the specification, please submit an [issue](https://github.com/bids-standard/bids-specification/issues) or send a [pull request](https://github.com/bids-standard/bids-specification/pulls) on the [bids-specification](https://github.com/bids-standard/bids-specification) repository.